abuxton/.github/.github/PULL_REQUEST_TEMPLATE.md

 tag the issue number with `#number` syntax;
 __issue__ #<replacewith your issue number>

+If an issue does not exist thats fine, just throw the detail in here

 ## Description

 Issues grow generally after we have generated them so provide an updated brief description of the WHY and the WHAT.